ml-archive/blog/source/_posts/2017-11-22-Challenges-when-making-Today-Widgets.md

 To set up app groups for both targets we need to do the following

 1. Click on your Xcode iOS target and go to capabilities.
 Turn on app groups and give it a unique identifier.
-Also make sure the checkbox is selected.
-For best practices the identifier should look something like this “group.yourcompany.yourappname”.
+Also make sure the checkbox is selected and that all entitlements are set.
+For best practices the identifier should look something like this “group.com.yourcompany.yourappname”.

 2. Repeat step 1 but this time for your widget target.
 Make sure you use the same app group identifier created above and that its checkmark is also selected.